-Extraskeletal Ewing sarcoma (EES) is included in the Ewing sarcoma family of tumors (ESFT) along with Ewing sarcoma of bone, primitive neuroectodermal tumor (PNET), peripheral neuroepithelioma, and thoracopulmonary PNET (Askin tumour).
+Extraskeletal Ewing sarcoma (EES) is included in the Ewing sarcoma family of tumors (ESFT) along with Ewing sarcoma of bone, primitive neuroectodermal tumor (PNET), peripheral neuroepithelioma, and thoracopulmonary PNET (Askin tumor).
 When compared with Ewing sarcoma of bone, extraskeletal Ewing sarcoma is rare.
-EES is 15-20% as prevalent as osseous Ewing sarcoma .

-EES is generally found in patients between 20 months and 30 years of age, 85% of the time.
-In adults, at least half of primary cases are extraskeletal 1.
+EES is generally found in younger patients (in 85% between the age of 20 months and 30 years).
+Osseous Ewing sarcoma is estimated to be about 5 to 6 times more prevalent than ESS 2, however, in adults at least half of primary cases are extraskeletal 1.

 When compared with Ewing sarcoma of bone, EES displays several differences 8-11: